 There are five simple steps you can take to ensure that you are well hydrated for your daily indoor training session...

-1. Before the session: Arrive well hydrated
+Before: Arrive well hydrated

 As we mentioned earlier, most people’s indoor training sessions are short and intense as we go for the old ‘quality over quantity’ approach.
 So, it’s important to make sure you start hydrated by doing some form of preload as this will maximise your ability to thermoregulate by sweating.